 Speaking The Insurance Language

 Claims related to wind damage are often difficult to understand due to the language of insurance contracts.
 Our adjusters speak this complex language fluently, and understand the crucial differences between various types of wind damage.
 Take for example the term “windstorm”.
 Depending on the exact wording of your insurance provider, there are a number of different types of damage that may or may not be covered by windstorms.
 There are cases where damage caused by wind-blown wildfires can qualify under “windstorm” provisions.
 These legal distinctions can be complicated and arbitrary, but we have the skills and experience to navigate our clients through them.

-Knowing The Wind Damage Claims Difficulties
+Knowing The Hurricane, Tornado or Wind Damage Claims Difficulties

 Our adjusters understand that it is in the financial interest of insurance providers to have a legal back-door for many types of damage.
 When it comes to severe storms, there are often concurrency clauses that can prevent policy holders from receiving their just compensation.
 For example, if a storm caused flood damage as well as wind damage, there will be cases where insurers will use a lack of flood insurance as a backdoor to the entire claim.
 Wind damage most often occurs in conjunction with other types of damage such as flooding, and our adjusters understand how to negotiate these distinctions in your contract.